Eddie Kelliher: Later life and death

 After retiring from his competitive sailing career, he carried on sailing with his wife, Dooren.
 Kelliher and Doreen traveled together through many places such as the Mediterranean.
 Regularly following the same ways of classical figures such as Ulysses.
-The owned a cruising boat in Mallorca, where they both lived for a few years before returning to Ireland.
+They owned a cruising boat in Mallorca, where they both lived for a few years before returning to Ireland.

 Upon returning to Dublin Kelliher discovered his family business was not substantial enough to support both his families.
 He decided to sell his share to one of his cousins.
 Kelliher was interested in new modern business developments.
 In 1948 he went to research and look at the new self-service checkouts in Sainburys and Dairy express in England.
 Soon after this the Irish Management Institute started.
 He made an unsuccessful application for a position as the chief executive officer.
 Jack Eason was on the interview board at the time and was impressed with Kelliher and later asked him to join the Eason and Son Limited group.
 He was the manager of the shop in O’Connell Street.
 Kelliher was quickly promoted throughout the years.
 Becoming a director in 1957 and soon after in 1970 he was appointed a managing director.
 10 years later he was chairman of the group until his retirement in 1984.
 He is credited with developing Easons into a well-known nationwide business that lives on in every city in Ireland.